fxn-m/mononote/DEPLOYMENT.md

 ## Prerequisites

 - A Render.com account
-- A PostgreSQL database (can be provisioned through Render or use Neon, Supabase, etc.)
-- Your database connection string
+- No database required - the app uses localStorage on the client side

 ## Deployment Steps